hyosung11/Launch-School/Courses/journal.md

 08:25 After study session with Alex and I booked my interview assessment for Monday, February 28 at 11:00 AM EST.

 12:27 Do I grind out more problems, or take a break after my demo interview?

+15:52 Played two games of Rack-O with Omi and now noodling around on the internet before I get back to studying.
+I think I'm going to go through all the Launch School Small Problems right now.
+Or review methods some more.
+I thought about making Anki cards, but I have not.

+## 20220219 토요일

+11:15 그래 정답을 보고 해결했다.
+Watching Crystal Palace vs Chelsea and it's 0-0 in the 56th minute.